UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 type: slides
 ---

-# Module Learning Outcomes
+# Summary of your learning

 ---

-# Module Learning Outcomes
+# Summary of your learning

 <br>

-Hi, and welcome to Module 7 of this course 👋
+Congratulations, you've done a great job 🏆

 <br>

-By the end of this module, you will be able to
+In this module, you've learned to

 - Explain what JupyterLab is
 - Install and use JupyterLab